 - Students who do not meet the desired level of completion and fulfill all assessment requirements for a course may be assigned an "INC". (incomplete) on their report grade.
 An incomplete grade should also be given when prolonged absence occurs due to illness or other problems preventing a student from - completing coursework prior to the conclusion of a grading period. - It is the responsibility of the student to make up all incomplete work within a reasonable amount of time that is agreed upon by the teacher and the student.
-Except for mitigating circumstances, this time period should not exceed four weeks. - If the four-week extension is exceeded the grade will become a 0% for the incomplete assignment. - An incomplete grade may also be given when course requirements are not fulfilled.
+Except for mitigating circumstances, this time period should not exceed 10 school days. - If the ten (10) day extension is exceeded the grade will become a 0% for the incomplete assignment(s). - An incomplete grade may also be given when course requirements are not fulfilled.